 Why eat Protein Bars?
 Food on the go?
 Post workout snack?
 Meal replacement?
 Faithful fallback whilst travelling?
 Convenience?
 Once you have your reasons to eat them which should choose?
 Which are tastiest?
 Which have the most protein and fibre to fill you up for longer?
 Which are packed with sugar?
 Which are best value?
 Which have real food ingredients?

-Find the answers to all those questions in this massive round up review of 52 different gluten free & vegan bars from 15 different brands!
+Find the answers to all those questions in this massive round up review of gluten free & vegan bars from 16 different brands!
+Updated August 2019!

 Even while following a whole foods diet with limited processed foods from packets, boxes and wrappers there is room in my food cupboard and travel bag for a good protein bar.
 Some offer nutrition, flavour and convenience.
 Others are candy bars in disguise.
 It was a pleasure to taste my way through every single one of these bars.
 I sampled them all so you do not have to!

 To be included protein bars needed to meet three simple criteria

 - Minimum of 15 grams protein per 100 grams

 - On sale in the UK

 Snack bars from popular brands such as Nakd and Eat Natural were not included.
 These are lower in protein and are mainly carbohydrate.
 Also excluded were any bars featuring oats as an ingredient.
 Finally, I excluded bars with long lists of bizarre ingredients.
 This criteria alone eliminated the type of protein bars more heavily promoted towards bodybuilders.

 From here, jump to whatever criteria appeals most.
 Want to talk numbers?
 Go to the nutrition comparison.
 If you have an appetite to deep dive on the numbers for comparison, jump over to a companion post Protein Bar Nutrition Comparison